 - Next, write your 100-word pitch and e-mail it to us.

 - A few days later, learn what the journalist or editor thought of your pitch—and how they thought you could improve it.
 (You also get to see the journalist's responses to all of the Forum participants' pitches.)

-- If the journalist is interested in your story, then we'll put you in touch with them directly.
+- If the journalist is interested in your story, they'll be in touch with you directly.
 Otherwise, work on refining your pitch for next week's journalist.
 You can submit the same pitch each week.
-Or, you can pitch totally different parts of your business each week—your choice.
+Or, you can pitch totally different parts of your book or business each week—your choice.

 Wondering who else joins the Expertizing® Publicity Forum?
 Here are just some of the businesses and organizations that have participated in the past:

 - A web-based employment portal

 - A business that imports South African wines to the US